-The following tables set forth our consolidated statement of operations for fiscal 2014, 2015 and 2016.
+The following tables set forth our consolidated statement of operations for the six months ended December 31, 2015 and 2016 and for the fiscal 2014, 2015 and 2016.
 We have derived this data from our consolidated financial statements included elsewhere in this annual report.
 This information should be read in conjunction with our consolidated financial statements and related notes included elsewhere in this this annual report.
 The results of historical periods are not necessarily indicative of the results of operations for any future period.